 - Providing postpartum massages to help promote recovery and boost oxytocin

 - Answering questions and providing evidence -based information

 - Being available to listen and chat about the challenges and joys of birth and early parenting

 - Having access to a network of other postpartum professionals to refer to if the need arises, for example

 - International Board Certified Lactation Consultants and the Australian Breastfeeding Association

 If you’re considering my services, please contact me today.
 I only work with one Postpartum family at a time, so if you’re interested in working with me, the earlier you get in contact, the more likely your due month is available!

 Our initial 45 minute 1:1 appointment is free, so you have nothing to lose by finding out more.

 This virus may have seriously disrupted the support plans you had in place for your first few weeks home with bub.
 You may have had planned to have family come in from overseas or interstate – plans which may now be in disarray.
 Postpartum doulas can help restore a calm confidence to your postpartum care plans.
 Please get in contact if you have any questions about this service.

-I would never come to an appointment if I felt unwell in any way, or knowingly had contact with a person who is positive for COVID 19.
+I would never come to an appointment if I felt unwell in any way.
 I have a back-up doula so that you will still receive the support you need if I am unable to attend.